ychnh/vi_latex_preview/README.md

 * Scans the latex expression that your cursor is closest to on the current line and displays this as an output.
 * Allows declaration of defintions through out the file. **`$\def\lim#1#2{ \underset{#1 \rightarrow #2}{lim} }$`**
+* Allows declaration of definitions using $\newcommand$
+* TODO: allow imports from a command defintion file
   * When evaluating any expression, such as **`$\lim{x}{\infty} f(x)$`**, all definitions in the current file will be prefixed to the expression and evaluated together.